 Crust fungi (also called corticioid fungi) are of great ecological importance as well as morphological and evolutionary diversity.
 You can find them almost anywhere where there is wood, growing on the underside of a stick or log, on the bark of living trees, or even on the bottom of leaves, duff, and rocks.
-They make their living as saprotrophs, eating dead organic matter; or biotrophs, gaining nutrition from a living host.
+They make their living as saprotrophs, eating dead organic matter; or symbionts, gaining nutrition in intimate association with a living host.
 In the latter case, they can be mutualistic, resulting in reciprocal growth and survival benefits for the plant host and the fungus; or pathogenic, thriving at the expense of the plant.
 While mushroom hunters often scoff at crusts, fungal ecologists increasingly appreciate their importance for forest health and ecosystem functioning (Rosenthal et al. 2017).
 Saprotrophic crusts are essential recyclers of nutrients in forest ecosystems and mycorrhizal crusts are often the dominant soil symbionts in coniferous forests.
 Some crusts even form mycorrhizal associations with orchids, meaning we wouldn't have these awe-inspiring flowers without humble crust fungi.

 I'll be the first to admit that these aren't the flashiest of organisms.
 They are usually small and indiscrete, some nothing more than a sheen or different hue on the bottom of a decaying branch.
 And no, they are not edible.
 However, some crusts take on wild textures and colors whose evolutionary purpose defies explanation.
 If one dares to travel to the microscopic realms, they are greeted by truly bizarre structures like swollen oily cells, crystal-shrouded lances, and spiky clubs.
 To look into the microscope at a crust is to touch down on an extraterrestrial world with fractal geography and ornate constructions.
 In the study of crusts, you will broaden yourself as a mycologist and become acquainted with the taxonomic and microscpic nuances of almost all of Agaricomycotina.